crystal-ball/componentry/demo/components/ComponentsScreen/Screens/Active.md

 ## FaCC usage

-Active components can also be passed a function as the component's child that will be called with the `activate` and `deactivate` state change handlers as well as the current `active` state and `guid` of the component.
+Functions passed as children to an Active component will be called with the {' '}`activate` and `deactivate` change handlers as well as the current `active` {' '}state and the component `guid`.
+This enables exposing the API of the Active component, useful for custom content or flag rendering.

-This allows access to the internals of the State component and is especially useful for conditionally rendering content or passing state change handlers to children components.

 <InteractiveDemo
   renderCode={() => `<Active>